vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     {"vibration":0.99447803871677132,"EventProcessedUtcTime":"2021-10-22T22:03:10.9718423Z","PartitionId":3,"EventEnqueuedUtcTime":"2021-10-22T22:02:15.2910000Z","IoTHub":{"MessageId":null,"CorrelationId":null,"ConnectionDeviceId":"sensor-v-3000","ConnectionDeviceGenerationId":"637705296662649188","EnqueuedTime":"2021-10-22T22:02:15.2120000Z"}}
     ```

-1. Close the **Visual Studio Code** document containing your data.
+1. In Visual Studio Code, close the document containing your json data.

-1. Return to your Azure portal Dashboard.
+1. Return to your Azure portal window and navigate to your Dashboard.

 1. Navigate back to your Dashboard.